wwcodemanila/WWCodeManila-PHP/readme.md

 Fast, flexible and pragmatic, PHP powers everything from your blog to the most popular websites in the world.

-Learn more about Ruby from their [official site](https://secure.php.net/).
+Learn more about PHP from their [official site](https://secure.php.net/).

 ## About this study group